Civilian-based defense: Gene Sharp's views

-Civilian-based defense, according to Professor Gene Sharp, a scholar of non-violent struggle, is a "policy [in which] the whole population and the society's institutions become the fighting forces.Their weaponry consists of a vast variety of forms of psychological, economic, social, and political resistance and counter-attack.
+Civilian-based defense, according to Gene Sharp, a scholar of non-violent struggle, is a "policy [in which] the whole population and the society's institutions become the fighting forces.
+Their weaponry consists of a vast variety of forms of psychological, economic, social, and political resistance and counter-attack.
 This policy aims to deter attacks and to defend against them by preparations to make a society unrulable by would-be-tyrants and aggressors.
 The trained population and the society's institutions would be prepared to deny the attackers their objectives and to make consolidation of political control impossible.
 These aims would be achieved by applying massive and selective noncooperation and defiance.
 In addition, where possible, the defending country would aim to create maximum international problems for the attackers and to subvert the reliability of their troops and functionaries."
-In 1994, Michael Randle wrote,"Some of the chief exponents of the concept--including Roberts and Sharp...would exclude instances of civil resistance against invasions, occupations or coups which occurred without a pre-arranged national plan...indeed on these grounds, Sharp concludes that there has never been an historical instance of civilian-based defense but only improvised prototypes of it."
+In 1994, Michael Randle wrote, "Some of the chief exponents of the concept—including Roberts and Sharp...would exclude instances of civil resistance against invasions, occupations or coups which occurred without a pre-arranged national plan...indeed on these grounds, Sharp concludes that there has never been an historical instance of civilian-based defense but only improvised prototypes of it."

 In Europe the policy is usually called civilian defense or social defense.

 Sharp also wrote that the term civilian-based defense "indicates defense by civilians (as distinct from military personnel) using civilian means of struggle (as distinct from military and paramilitary means).
 This is a policy intended to deter and defeat foreign military invasions, occupations, and internal usurpations."
 This defense "is meant to be waged by the population and its institutions on the basis of advance preparation, planning, and training."
 However, the potential for civilian-based-defense as a complement to military defense has also been raised.

 The Civilian-based Defense Association and its magazine Civilian-based Defense promoted the policy.
 Concerning the potential for these tactics, Can Erimtan wrote, "Gene Sharp... has written... books on 'Civilian-Based Defense' and democracy that can serve as blueprints for popular uprisings against authoritarian regimes."